Neural Signals Generate Clinical Notes in the Wild

 \subsection{Prompt Fusion and Generation}

-\method generates clinical reports by conditioning a local LLM on EEG-derived representations jointly with clinical context when available (see Figure~\ref{fig:method}b.3).
+\method generates clinical reports by conditioning a local LLM on EEG-derived representations jointly with clinical context when available (see Figure~\ref{fig:method_celm}c).
 Given projected EEG tokens $\mathbf{H}_{\text{eeg}}$, we augment the sequence with special tokens \texttt{[EEG\_START]} and \texttt{[EEG\_END]} to distinguish EEG representations from text inputs.
 A task-specific prompt that specifies the target report sections, together with optional clinical context (e.g., reason for study or clinical history), is tokenized using the LLM tokenizer to obtain text embeddings $\mathbf{H}_{\text{prompt}}$.
-The final input sequence to the LLM is formed by concatenation,
+The final input sequence is formed by concatenation,

 which is processed autoregressively to generate a structured EEG report text.
-We employ instruction tuned Qwen3-4B~\citep{yang2025qwen3} as our base LLM, CBraMod~\citep{wang2024cbramod} as our EEG encoder and perform supervised fine-tuning using the next-token prediction objective:

-During training, both the EEG encoder and LLM remain frozen, only the Sequence-Aware Alignment module is updated, enabling efficient adaptation while preserving pretrained representations.
+We employ instruction tuned Qwen3-4B~\citep{yang2025qwen3} as our base LLM, CBraMod~\citep{wang2024cbramod} as our EEG encoder and perform supervised fine-tuning using the next-token prediction objective: During training, both the EEG encoder and LLM remain frozen, only the Sequence-Aware Alignment module is updated, enabling efficient adaptation while preserving pretrained representations.